-Please read the Safety Information in the Copy Reference before using this machine.
+Please read the Safety Information before using this machine.
 It contains important information related to USER SAFETY and PREVENTING EQUIPMENT PROBLEMS.

 Important

 Parts of this manual are subject to change without prior notice.
 In no event will the company be liable for direct, indirect, special, incidental, or consequential damages as a result of handling or operating the machine.